 2. If you’re not in a BID or your BID doesn’t help you, submit a request through 311 for Bicycle Services.
-Include a detailed description of the location and a photo.
+Include a a photo and detailed description of the location.

-- DC – Regulations and requirements, Design Guidelines (PDF)
+- DC – Regulations and requirements, Bike Parking Guide (PDF)

 - Arlington – Bike Parking Specifications (PDF)